 What is TAFDC?

-TAFDC stands for "Transitional Aid to Families with Dependent Children.
-If your income is low enough, families with children and some pregnant women can get TAFDC.
-TAFDC includes monthly cash payments, a yearly clothing allowance for each child, and payments for child care if the adult in your family is working or in an approved education and training program..
-Some people call TAFDC, "welfare."
-You can find basic information about who can get TAFDC on the Department of Transitional Assistance website.
+TAFDC stands for "Transitional Aid to Families with Dependent Children."
+If your income is low enough, families with children and some pregnant people can get TAFDC.
+TAFDC includes monthly cash payments, a yearly clothing allowance for each child, and payments for child care if the adult in your family is working or in an approved education and training program.
+Some people call TAFDC cash benefits "welfare."
+You can find basic information about who can get TAFDC on the Department of Transitional Assistance (DTA) website.
 See Check TAFDC eligibility and how to apply.

 How do I apply for TAFDC during COVID-19?